When a Court in Arizona Does Not Have to Make Findings of Fact After a Child Custody Trial in Arizona

 We, therefore, award Father reasonable attorneys’ fees pursuant to § 25-324(A) upon compliance with Arizona Rule of Civil Appellate Procedure 21.
 Father also may recover his taxable costs as the successful party on appeal.
 We decline to award attorneys’ fees or costs under § 25-324(B).
 We affirm the family court’s orders.

 If you have questions about when findings of fact are not required in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona child custody and family law attorneys have over 100 years of combined experience successfully representing clients in child custody and family law cases.
+Our Arizona child custody and family law attorneys have decades of combined experience successfully representing clients in child custody and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.